-Chimney Cap or Flu Cap, however you want to say it they needed to be replaced.
-Instead of purchasing two black painted steal replacements, I found a stainless steal unit that I have seen on houses in our area.
-They just look nicer and stainless steal won’t rust out for generations and resist moss and other organic growth on them.
+Instead of replacing the old black painted steal units (2), I found a full width stainless steal unit that I have seen on houses in our area.
+In my opinion, they just look nicer.
+Stainless steal won’t rust out for generations and resist moss and other organic growth on them.
 In order to archive the look I was shooting for, I wanted to find a single unit that could span across both flues and over the majority of the brick.

 The largest of the two flues measured 13×13 and the smaller flu was 10×10.
 The length was 38 inches from the outside end to the outside of the other flu.
 I lucked out and found a 13×49 inch “The Forever Cap Multi Flu Stainless Steel Crown Mount Chimney Cap” This allowed for me to center the stainless flu cap on the entire chimney.
 Our flues were NOT centered so in order to make it somewhat symmetrical I needed a larger cap.
 SOME companies (as in the video below) recommend an entire cap of the Crown.
 However in my case that would look rather odd as it would have to be huge.